gusmith/ultimate-react-course/Notes.md

 Nice for async code, API calls, for side effects

 Redux Thunk for API calls is the most used 3rd library.

+### Redux Toolkit

+It is more modern and preferred way of writing Redux code.
+It is an opiniated approach, forcing to use Redux best practices.
+100% compatible with "calssic" Redux, allowing to be used together.
+Allows is to write a lot less code to achieve the same result (less "boilerplate").

+Gives 3 big things (but much more too):

+1. we can write code that "mutates" state inside reducers (will be converted to immutable logic behind the scenes by "Immer" library)
+1. Action creators are automaticallt created
+1. Automatic setup of thunk middleware and DevTools.